Botrixlist/botrix/README.md

 ![Botrix](https://cdn.discordapp.com/attachments/747602999035166810/757838697080160356/logo_wo_background.png)

 An Opensource discord bot list developed by Windows, Awish, Mei-chan, Toxic-dev, PixelSized, Dylan James to hopefully replace [this](https://github.com/Sank6/Discord-Bot-List).
 If you want to contribute open a pull request and the development team will take a look!
+For support join https://discord.gg/RJsJYgMuRd

 # Features